 The trap inside the cycle

 Here is what makes the cycle so hard to leave.
 The honeymoon phase is real.
-He really does become the man you fell in love with.
-The good times aren't performances.
-They aren't strategy, at least not in the way you'd think.
+He really does become the man you fell in love with, and the good times aren't performances or strategy, at least not in the way you'd think.
 The man who apologizes and brings flowers and looks at you with love isn't faking it in that moment.
-He's regulated.
-The pressure is off.
-He has access to a softer version of himself when the cycle is in that phase.
+He's regulated, the pressure is off, and he has access to a softer version of himself while the cycle is in that phase.

 That's why you can't leave.
-If he were always cruel, you'd be gone by now.
-Anyone would be.
+If he were always cruel you'd be gone by now, and so would anyone.
 The reason you're still here is that he isn't always cruel.
 He's intermittently wonderful, and intermittent reward is one of the strongest forms of conditioning that exists.

 Casinos use this.
-Slot machines pay out just often enough to keep you pulling the lever.
-Your brain releases dopamine when you don't know if the next pull will be the win.
+Slot machines pay out just often enough to keep you pulling the lever, and your brain releases dopamine when you don't know if the next pull will be the win.
 The unpredictability is the hook.
-If the slot machine paid out every time, you'd get bored.
-If it never paid out, you'd quit.
-The intermittent payout is what makes it impossible to stop.
+If the machine paid out every time you'd get bored, and if it never paid out you'd quit, so the intermittent payout is what makes it impossible to stop.

 Your relationship is doing the same thing to your nervous system.
-The good moments are real, but they are also the mechanism that traps you.
-Every honeymoon phase resets your hope.
-Every calm period rewrites your memory of the incident.
-By the time the next tension is building, you've half-convinced yourself the previous explosion didn't happen the way you remember it.
+The good moments are real, but they're also the mechanism that traps you.
+Every honeymoon phase resets your hope, every calm period rewrites your memory of the incident, and by the time the next tension is building, you've half-convinced yourself the previous explosion didn't happen the way you remember it.

 Why you can't just leave

 This is the part that confuses everyone outside the relationship, and often confuses you too.
 If he's hurting you, why don't you just go?
-Friends and family ask.
-You ask yourself, sometimes nightly.
-The answer isn't weakness, but it isn't love, either.
+Friends and family ask, and you ask yourself, sometimes nightly.
+The answer isn't weakness, but it isn't love either.
 The answer is that the cycle has bonded you to him in a specific way that researchers have a name for.

 It's called trauma bonding.

-Hostages experience the same thing.
-So do cult members.
-So do children who grow up with abusive parents and stay loyal to them as adults.
-Trauma bonding isn't a character flaw.
-It's a survival adaptation that gets activated when you're hurt by someone you can't escape and can't stop loving.
-Your body figured out how to live inside an impossible situation.
-The fact that you adapted is evidence of how strong you are, not how weak.
+Hostages experience the same thing, and so do cult members and children who grow up with abusive parents and stay loyal to them as adults.
+Trauma bonding isn't a character flaw, it's a survival adaptation that gets activated when you're hurt by someone you can't escape and can't stop loving.
+Your body figured out how to live inside an impossible situation, and the fact that you adapted is evidence of how strong you are, not how weak.

-During phase two, your body floods with cortisol and adrenaline.
-Your fight-or-flight system goes into overdrive.
-Then phase three arrives, and he's loving and apologetic, and your body floods with relief chemistry: oxytocin, dopamine, the same chemicals released during bonding with a baby or falling in love.
-The relief is so intense that it gets associated with him.
-He becomes both the source of the threat and the source of safety.
+During phase two, your body floods with cortisol and adrenaline and your fight-or-flight system goes into overdrive.
+Then phase three arrives, he's loving and apologetic, and your body floods with relief chemistry: oxytocin and dopamine, the same chemicals released when bonding with a baby or falling in love.
+The relief is so intense that it gets associated with him, and he becomes both the source of the threat and the source of safety.

 Over time, your nervous system can't separate the two.
-The man who hurt you is also the only one who can make you feel safe again.
-You reach for him because his body is the one your body learned to feel safe with.
-The bond is real and it's also the trap.
+The man who hurt you is also the only one who can make you feel safe again, so you reach for him because his body is the one your body learned to feel safe with.
+The bond is real, and it's also the trap.

-This is why you go back.
-This is why you defend him to people who try to help.
-This is why you can't seem to follow through on leaving even when you know you should.
+This is why you go back, why you defend him to people who try to help, and why you can't seem to follow through on leaving even when you know you should.
 Your brain isn't reasoning about whether to stay.
 Your nervous system is reaching for the only safety it knows.

-The hard truth is that the bond doesn't break by itself.
-But knowing it exists changes things.
-You stop blaming yourself for not leaving.
-You stop calling yourself weak.
-You start to see what your body has been doing to survive.
+The hard truth is that the bond doesn't break by itself, but knowing it exists changes things.
+You stop blaming yourself for not leaving, you stop calling yourself weak, and you start to see what your body has been doing to survive.
 From there, real choices become possible.
-Not easy.
-Possible.
+Not easy, but possible.

 How the cycle changes over time

-The tension-building phase gets shorter.
-What used to take months now takes weeks, maybe days.
+The tension-building phase gets shorter, so what used to take months now takes weeks, maybe days.
 The incidents get worse.
-What used to be an argument becomes a yelling match.
-The yelling match becomes throwing things or shoving.
-And eventually, physical abuse.
-The honeymoons get shorter and less convincing.
-He used to spend a week being attentive.
-Now it's an evening.
-The calm period shrinks until it disappears entirely.
+What used to be an argument becomes a yelling match, the yelling match becomes throwing things or shoving, and eventually it becomes physical abuse.
+The honeymoons get shorter and less convincing, where he used to spend a week being attentive and now it's an evening, and the calm period shrinks until it disappears entirely.

 You may reach a moment when you realize the cycle has collapsed into just tension and incident.
-The honeymoon stopped happening.
-The calm period went away.
-He doesn't bother apologizing the way he used to.
+The honeymoon stopped happening, the calm period went away, and he doesn't bother apologizing the way he used to.
 He's just irritable, then exploding, then irritable again.
-By then, you've been in the relationship for years.
-Your sense of what's normal has been remade.
+By then you've been in the relationship for years and your sense of what's normal has been remade.
 You have to remember what other relationships were like, because this one has rewritten your baseline.

-If your cycle has accelerated, that's not a sign that things are getting worse and might get better.
-That's the predictable trajectory.
-The cycle does this on its own.
+If your cycle has accelerated, that's not a sign that things are getting worse before they get better.
+That's the predictable trajectory, and the cycle does this on its own.
 Without massive intervention, it doesn't reverse.

 When his "change" is just phase three

 Most women miss this part until someone tells them.
 You may have already lived through what looked like real change.
-He went to therapy.
-He stopped drinking.
-He read a book.
-He cried and made promises.
-Things were different for a while.
+He went to therapy, stopped drinking, read a book, cried and made promises, and things were different for a while.
 You thought you had your real man back.

 Then the cycle returned.

 That wasn't change.
-That was a long phase three followed by a long phase four.
-The cycle was running on a slower clock for that period.
-It came back because the cycle was never broken.
+That was a long phase three followed by a long phase four, the cycle running on a slower clock for that period.
+It came back because it was never broken.
 Genuine change in someone with this pattern is rare and requires three things to line up at once:

 • A crisis that cracks his defenses open